 Enterprise apps today are tightly integrated with the various organizational enterprise systems.
 In 2013, enterprise mobility was a new entity because of which enterprises were ready to compromise with pre-existing apps, and mobile security becomes an even larger issue as this level of integration increases.
 Enterprises will need to focus on customized apps that solve their specific problems instead of cobbling together off-the-shelf solutions and that provide a well thought-through user experience.

-Overall, enterprise-focused app development is going to get bigger in 2014.
+Overall, enterprise-focused application development is going to get bigger in 2014.
 At the same time, we will see enterprises adopting and securing the most popular productivity apps for internal use.

 Enterprise mobility has gained a larger ground during 2013, and now it is faster in terms of expansion and growth.
 Organizations can’t risk in delaying the adoption of this technology, but implementing it blindly will only lead to huge loss as this technology does require major dollar investment.
 Enterprise owners should therefore consult a reputed IT firm like Rishabh Software to understand various risks associated with enterprise mobility and then proceed ahead.